rese1f/rese1f/README.md

 - We are hosting Discord server among professors and students for arXiv daily sharing and research discussion.

 ## Research & Projects

-My current research currently focus on developing <b>visual intelligence</b> to understand the physical world, building upon video understanding as a core perceptual mechanism.
-I propose a long-short term memory framework modeled after the human memory system, enabling pre-trained video Large Multi-modal Models (LMMs) to comprehend hour-long video content without additional fine-tuning.
-To enhance efficiency, I introduce token merging to LMMs, significantly reducing visual tokens with minimal performance degradation.
-I also demonstrate step-by-step agent system development in Minecraft, showcasing cognitive-inspired agent capabilities in virtual environments.

-I have just begun shaping my research narrative around visual intelligence.
-With "pretraining as we know it will end"</i>, I believe the future of artificial intelligence lies in aligning with human intelligence—and ultimately surpassing it.
-I truly believe computer vision will continue to advance.

 Here are some of my recent key projects and publications: